boasiHQ/interactive-inputs/README.md

 # Interactive Inputs

-Supercharge your GitHub Action workflows!
-Adding **Interactive Inputs** allows you to create dynamic workflows that adapt to user input.
+Enhance your GitHub Action workflows with in-workflow/action inputs!
+This action enables dynamic workflows that can adapt to user input.

 ## Summary

-This action allows you to create interactive inputs in your GitHub Actions workflows.
-Interactive inputs are a powerful way to create dynamic workflows that adapt to user input.
+The Interactive inputs action allows you to utilise runtime inputs in your GitHub Actions workflows.
+This action is a powerful way to create dynamic workflows that can adjust based on user input.

-It was created to solve the problem of GitHub Actions needing a core feature such as in-workflow inputs like its counterparts such as Jenkins, where you can make an in-pipeline input that will prompt the user during runtime for input and then use that input in the workflow.
+The action was developed to address the issue of GitHub Actions not having a core feature that is found in other CI tools such as Jenkins - in-pipeline input variables.
+With this action, you can create an in-pipeline input that will prompt the user for input during runtime, and then use that input in the workflow via a deterministic output.

 ### Developing Locally

-If you would like to contribute, fix a bug, or play around with this action locally, please follow the instructions outline in the [**getting started** file](./gettting-started.md).
+If you want to contribute, fix a bug, or play around with this action locally, please follow the instructions outlined in the [**getting started** file](./gettting-started.md).

 <!-- action-docs-inputs source="action.yml" -->
 ## Inputs